-Community investments should bring a lasting benefit to local communities, motivate staff through opportunities for direct involvement, and as per the focus areas, promote education and/or environmental sustainability.
+Community investments should bring a lasting benefit to local communities, motivate staff through opportunities for direct involvement wherever possible, and as per the focus areas, promote education, environmental sustainability and sanitation.

-Decisions and approvals by the CSR Committee over disbursement of community investment funding are subject to the following checks.
+Decisions and approvals by the CSR Committee over disbursement of community investment funding/support are subject to the following checks.
 All CSR projects should:

-- Reflect the key themes of educational and environmental support - Ensure due diligence is completed for the trust/society/company including a field visit by the Company staff wherever possible - Be based on an evaluation of the proposal which should have clear objectives and some measurable impact - Allow for staff engagement through volunteering where possible or appropriate
+- Reflect the key themes of education, sanitation and environmental support - Ensure due diligence is completed for the trust/society/company including a field visit by the Company staff wherever possible - Be based on an evaluation of the proposal which should have clear objectives and some measurable impact - Allow for staff engagement through volunteering where possible or appropriate